prince-chrismc/Shared-Ptr/Introdution.md

 It was the only way for a very long done.
 The most challenging scenario in highly object-oriented deisgn is when an elemented is 'owned' but multiple instances.

 Here's a smaple `C` program...
+> I choose a `C` program because there are far more ways with objects ( non-virtual dtor or polymorphism ), exceptions, etc...
+That making an example to show common mistakes would be too long and not add clarity to this guide.

 ```c
 struct toyMouse
 {